sarahcgall/ausunifees/README.md

 The broad natural and physical sciences discipline, in which sciences and mathematics fall within, increased the number of commencing student (first year students) enrolments by 13.2% in 2009 and 14.3% in 2010.
 The number of not commencing student (second and third year students) enrolments increased by 5.5% in 2010 and 8.6% in 2011.
 The number of award course completions (graduating students) also increased by 5.9% in 2010 and 5.4% in 2011.

+***Figure 6 Number and change in enrolments and completions of the broad natural and physical sciences disciplines per year:*** *The figures below show the immediate affect that reducing the student contribution from science and mathematics had on enrolment numbers.*

 ![EnrolmentsPlot](https://github.com/sarahcgall/ausunifees/blob/master/figs/EnrolmentsPlot.png)

-***Figure 6 Number and change in enrolments and completions of the broad natural and physical sciences disciplines per year:*** *The figures above show the immediate affect that reducing the student contribution from science and mathematics had on enrolment numbers.*

 In the annual higher education report on undergraduate applications, offers and acceptances in 2010, the Department of Education, Employment and Workplace Relations stated that the immediate growth in natural and physical sciences enrolments followed the decision by the Labor Party to incentivise students by reducing their student contribution.